-Theory as well as practice has, however, shown that the redevelopment of cultural and natural heritage is closer to a form of hybrid public good investment and the public sector can't be expected to be the sole investor and provider of such projects.
+Theory as well as practice has, however, shown that the redevelopment of cultural and natural heritage is closer to a form of hybrid public good investment (Dasgupta and Serageldin 2000; Serageldin, 1999) and the public sector cannot be expected to be the sole investor and provider of such projects.
 Even so, the role of government and public administration is crucial for the development of heritage brownfield sites, since the private sector would provide suboptimal heritage and brownfield redevelopment.
-More specifically, due to the presence of risks and externalities, particularly loan and credit risk, which correspond to the inability of borrowers to make loan payments, and sometimes due to coordination problems among private agents without public intervention, the private sector would not provide the optimal level of brownfield and heritage conservation investments.
+More specifically, due to the presence of risks and externalities, particularly loan and credit risk, which correspond to the inability of borrowers to make loan payments, and sometimes due to coordination problems among private agents without public intervention, the private sector would not provide the optimal level of brownfield and heritage conservation investments (Isham and Kaufmann, 1999).